2019 Cultural Focus: Youth Rising

 Together, let’s amplify the voices of youth leaders, artists, musicians, and changemakers.

-Northwest Folklife is excited to announce the 2019 Cultural Focus: Youth Rising, a year-long series featuring mentorship programs, youth residency projects, and a collection of youth-organized performances and events highlighted at the 48th annual Northwest Folklife Festival (May 24 – 27, 2019).
+Northwest Folklife is excited to announce the 2019 Cultural Focus: Youth Rising, a year-long program featuring peer mentorship, youth residencies, a series of youth-organized performances and events, and opportunities for creative collaborations, which will be highlighted at the 48th Annual Northwest Folklife Festival (May 24 – 27, 2019).
 Youth Rising is a platform for the voices of youth leaders, artists, musicians, and changemakers.

 As folk is “for the people, by the people,” this Cultural Focus program will be curated “for and by the youth.”